-Apple and Sony Music said to have reached iRadio streaming deal ahead of WWDCAlex Wagner - Deputy Managing Editor, News Desk
+Apple and Sony Music said to have reached iRadio streaming deal ahead of WWDCAlex Wagner - Editorial Director of News and Content

 Rumors of an Apple-made "iRadio" music streaming service have been swirling for months now, suggesting that the Cupertino firm is prepping a radio offering similar to Pandora.
 Apple hasn't made any official announcements regarding such a service, but reports have claimed that the company has been working hard to get record labels on board with its plans.
 According to a new rumor, Apple has cleared one of the last major hurdles standing between it and iRadio, signing the third and final major label that it needed to gain support from.